 The University of Southampton is a well-established university located on the southern shore of England with study options for Penn State students studying engineering or marine science.

-PLEASE NOTE: this program is only open to students pursuing a minor in Marine Science.
+This program is only open to students pursuing a minor in Marine Science.

 Two courses for those studying Marine Science are compulsory: